CSAILVision/places365/README.md

     python train_placesCNN.py -a resnet18 /xxx/yyy/places365standard_easyformat
 ```

 The category index file is [the file](categories_places365.txt).
 Here we combine the training set of ImageNet 1.2 million data with Places365-Standard to train VGG16-hybrid1365 model, its category index file is [the file](categories_hybrid1365.txt).
 The indoor and outdoor labels for the categories is in [the file](IO_places365.txt).
+The scene hierarchy is listed at [here](https://docs.google.com/spreadsheets/d/1H7ADoEIGgbF_eXh9kcJjCs5j_r3VJwke4nebhkdzksg/edit?usp=sharing), with a simple browswer at [here](http://places2.csail.mit.edu/scene_hierarchy.html).

 ### Performance of the Places365-CNNs
 The performance of the baseline CNNs is listed below.
 ResidualNet's performance will be updated soon.
 We use the class score averaged over 10-crops of each testing image to classify.
 Here we also fine-tune the resNet152 on Places365-standard, for 10 crop average it has 85.08% on the validation set and 85.07% on the test set for top-5 accuracy.